New England Greek–Style Pizza

 Heat Management

-A hot oven is essential, because the crust needs enough energy to puff and brown before the cheese overcooks.
-Metal pans conduct heat efficiently into the base.
-If the top colours too fast, lowering the pans in the oven helps rebalance the bake.
+A hot oven is important because the crust needs enough heat to brown before the cheese overcooks.

 Texture Development